I Saw the Devil: Home media

+Reception

 Critical reception

-The review-aggregation website Rotten Tomatoes gives the film a score of 81%, with an average of 7.2/10, based on 86 reviews from critics.
+The review aggregation website Rotten Tomatoes gives the film a score of 81%, with an average of 7.2/10, based on 86 reviews from critics.
 The website's consensus says: "Never flinching during its descent into depravity, I Saw The Devil is a pulverizing thriller that will give bloody satisfaction to audiences who like their revenge served with fiery rage."
 On Metacritic, the film received "generally favorable reviews," with a weighted average of 67 out of 100, based on 19 reviews.

 Jeannette Catsoulis of The New York Times wrote, "From an unexpectedly moving first act to a hilariously disgusting sojourn with Kyung-chul's cannibal pal, Mr. Kim and his cinematographer, Lee Mo-gae, retain complete control of the film's fluctuating tones and impressive set pieces."
 Mark Olson of the Los Angeles Times wrote, "There is all the violent mayhem, for certain, but the thing that sets I Saw the Devil apart is its undercurrent of real emotion and how unrelentingly sad it can be."
 Rob Nelson from Variety magazine stated, "Repugnant content, grislier than the ugliest torture porn, ought to have made the film unwatchable, but it doesn't, simply because Kim's picture is so beautifully filmed, carefully structured and viscerally engaging."
 Bloody Disgusting's Brad Miska gave it a rating of four-and-a-half out of five, writing: "I could talk for hours about I Saw the Devil, but nothing I can say will ever do it justice.
 The film is an experience; it's something that will have you emotionally invested in the characters, while also covering your eyes at the extreme violence," whereas Empire rated the film four out of five, stating, "This gleefully black horror-thriller is a very classy follow-up to The Good, the Bad, the Weird for Kim Jee-Woon."
 Phelim O'Neil from The Guardian wrote, "There's no shortage of Korean revenge-thrillers, but this, along with the recent The Man from Nowhere, proves there is plenty of life left in the genre" and gave it a four star rating out five.

 Not all critics were favorable towards the film's brutality; Mark Jenkins of The Washington Post wrote, "Director Kim Jee-woon is a born filmmaker, even if this script (written by Park Hoon-jung and adapted by Kim) is unworthy of his efforts" and rated it two out of five stars.
 Elizabeth Kerr of The Hollywood Reporter wrote that, "On any number of levels, Devil is troublesome at best, offensive at worst."

 In 2014, Rolling Stone magazine put I Saw the Devil in the top 20 of "the scariest movies you've never seen."
 In 2019, Jim Vorel of Paste named it the best horror film of 2010, writing of its ultimate conclusion: "It's one of the great, empty victories of horror cinema in the 2010s, and should be seen by a larger audience."